pokt-network/docs/content/pokt/wpokt/lpstaking-tutorial.md

 You'll need to set a spending cap for your wPOKT.

-Uniswap suggests one, but feel free to adjust.
+Uniswap suggests one, but we recommend you adjust it to the amount you're committing to the pool to reduce your risk.

 ![5](https://github.com/pokt-foundation/docs/assets/6369871/991dfdb6-833e-4e8c-ab41-feb098b25490)